Multi-magnon quantum many-body scars from tensor operators: Numerical simulations

 where ${s_n=E_{n+1}-E_{n}}$ are the consecutive energy level spacings.
 Fig. \ref{fig:pr2pi3} indicates that the level statistics of the model is that of a thermalizing model and because of the presence of the anti-unitary symmetry, is given by the Gaussian Orthogonal Ensemble (GOE).

-\paragraph{Entanglement entropy.} To further test thermalization on an eigenstate level, we also consider the half-chain entanglement entropy (${S_{\text{vN}}}$) of each eigenstate.
-In systems described by the ETH, the entanglement entropy density is equal to the thermal entropy density ${S_{\text{vN}}/(L/2)}$ and is a smooth function of the energy.
-Fig. \ref{fig:2pi3SE} shows that this is indeed the case except for the outlying scarred states, which constitutes a weak violation of the ETH. \paragraph{Quench dynamics and revival.} Scarred states with one ${p\neq0}$ magnon can be probed by quenching from a family of initial states, given by the coherent state
+\paragraph{Entanglement entropy.} To further test thermalization on an eigenstate level, we also consider the half-chain von Neumann entanglement entropy ${S_{\text{vN}}}$ of each eigenstate.
+In systems described by the ETH, the entanglement entropy density, ${S_{\text{vN}}/(L/2)}$, clusters around a smooth function of the energy.
+Fig. \ref{fig:2pi3SE} shows that this is indeed the case except for the outlying scarred states, which constitutes a weak violation of the ETH. \paragraph{Quench dynamics and revival.} Scarred states with one ${p_0\neq0}$ magnon can be probed by quenching from a family of initial states, given by the coherent state

 where ${c}$ is a complex number and ${\mathcal{N}}$ is the normalization constant.
 The state evolves within the scarred manifold as

 where ${E_0}$ is the energy of the base state ${Q^-(2\pi/3)\ket{\text{up}}}$.
 On the other hand, since ${(S^-_{i})^2=0}$ for spin-${1/2}$ and ${\exp{cS^-}=\prod_{i=0}^{L-1}\exp{cS^-_{i}}}$, we may write